-Michael Berumen is a professor of marine science and the acting director of the KAUST Red Sea Research Center (RSRC).
+Michael Berumen is a professor of marine science and the director of the KAUST Red Sea Research Center (RSRC).
 As a coral reef biologist, he is interested in all facets of ecology.
 Berumen's particular research interests focus on larval connectivity and dispersal of reef fishes, movement ecology of reef organisms, and the biodiversity and evolutionary biology of Red Sea fauna.
 He has also authored more than 200 journal articles and is co-editor of two books.
 In addition to his work in the Red Sea, he is a regular participant in global coral reef research expeditions in French Polynesia, Australia, and Papua New Guinea, among others.

 Before joining KAUST in 2009, Berumen obtained his B.S. (summa cum laude) in zoology at the University of Arkansas, U.S., and earned his doctoral degree in marine biology from James Cook University, Australia.
 It was during his time working as a postdoctoral fellow at the Woods Hole Oceanographic Institution (WHOI) that he first became aware of KAUST and its research thrusts in marine science.
 It was in late 2008, when KAUST started to take shape, that Berumen had his first interactions with the newly-conceived university.

 "I had been working at WHOI as a postdoc when the idea for KAUST was announced.
 At the time, KAUST created global partnerships with institutions that would be good partners for areas of work in which KAUST planned to specialize.
 WHOI was the partner selected for marine science."

 "Initially, I was excited to have the chance to explore coral reefs in the region.
 It was an exciting period because there was so little published information available about Red Sea reefs, and we really felt like we were exploring uncharted areas," Berumen added.